metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 I can't reiterate enough - Darnold is looking mad sloppy.
 Just inaccurate with his passes.
 Carolina's offense sees far more success when the ball is in Christian McCaffrey's hands and not Darnold's.

+Beautiful play by Joe Brady, running a quarterback draw with Darnold from a 5-wide formation.

 ***

 #### Eagles @ Falcons